![]() |

 TEST CAMPS

-Once you have your kit in place – I would suggest for absolute beginers to then book yourself on a basic campsite – and soley rely on your kit you would carry on your back in your big rucksack.
+Once you have your kit in place – I would suggest for absolute beginers to then book yourself on a basic campsite – and soley rely only on your kit that you can carry on your back in your big rucksack.
 The challenge being you can’t use anyting else that isn’t in your rucksack and you can’t use any campsite facilities (well maybe the toilet haha).
-After using your kit you’ll have a good idea how to put your tent up, if your sleeping bag is warm enough and mattress comfortable enough.
-After a test camp in the relative comfort of a campsite, then consider doing a wild camp in a location that isn’t far at all from your car civilisation – so if worse comes to worst you can bail.
+After using your kit you’ll have a good idea how to put your tent up, if your sleeping bag is warm enough and mattress comfortable enough and if you have all the other little bits of kit you need.
+Better to learn about your kit on a campsite rather than in the middle of nowhere.
+After a test camp in the relative comfort of a campsite, then consider doing a wild camp in a location that isn’t that remote – so if worse comes to worst you can bail.
 Note – choose spots that are legal (or tolerated!)
-Somewhere remote, relatively high and well out the way.
-Also please respect National Parks and do not under any circumstances leave a mess!
-More on that later….
+Somewhere remote, relatively high and well out the way.Â

 LEARN ABOUT TEMPERATURES & WEATHER FORCASTS

 Learning about what temperatures are like on a night camping and what you need to keep you warm in those temperatures are key.
 What would keep you warm at 10c at night is very different at what will keep you warm at 5c, or 0c!
 If you have ever been camping before – what were the temperatures like?
-Where you comfortable?
+Were you comfortable?
 Can you carry on your back everything you need to keep you warm at night.
 Being cold out on a wild camp is no fun at all, and potentially dangerous if temperatures drop too much.
 Little tip – I’m a bit of a fair weather camper – I like to chill outside the tent for quite a while and soak up the views.
 Night time temperatures of at least around 9/10c are ideal for me.
-Likewise – while being cold is no fun, being wet is no fun either (so get your head around weather forecasts and weather apps to pick the best weather for your particular trip)
+Likewise – while being cold is no fun, being wet is no fun either (so get your head around weather forecasts and weather apps to pick the best weather for your particular trip) Another tip, I’ve camped loads now – and take with me a digital thermometer – so I know what the actual temperatures are – and learn to know what kit & laters I need for given temperature forcasts!Â

 Wild camping equipment list:

 Getting the right gear is a big part of a successful wild camping trip.
 The absolute essentials and what I recommend spending as much money as possible on are your tent, sleeping bag, sleeping matt & rucksack to carry everything in!
-These are the key investments, and will keep you warm & dry in all weather conditions.
+These are the key investments, and will keep you warm & dry in all weather conditions.Â

 The Tent